Kritya Foundation

 There is so much more to Indian classical dance than the physical display.
 Students enjoy exercises in storytelling, self-expression, mythology, spirituality, and development of self.
 At Kritya we aim to bring forth the truest expression of each student as a dancer and an artist.

-Fall Semester
+Spring Semester

-Open to All Levels, via Zoom
+Open to All Ages and Levels, via Zoom

 Time Zone & Access